-Per 20 CFR 663.640 and 664.250, even if the family of an individual with a disability does not meet income eligibility criteria, the individual with a disability may be considered a low-income individual if the their own income meets income criteria for program eligibility.
-The individual would be considered a family of one and only the individual's income would be considered when determining low-income.
+Per 20 CFR 663.640 and 664.250, even if the family of an individual with disabilities does not meet the income eligibility criteria, the individual with a disability may be considered low income if their own income meets the income criteria for program eligibility.
+The individual would be considered a family of one and only that individual's income would be considered when determining low-income.